stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 mkCode = listOf . map (listOf . map type . args) . cons
 ```

-For the pattern clauses in the implementation of `from'`
+For the pattern clauses in the implementation of `from`
-and `to'`, we need to keep track of the index of the
+and `to`, we need to keep track of the index of the
 actual constructor and create the `SOP` value according
 to this index.